 Age recommendation: 14+

-The WRECKLINGS is a middle grade lyrical adventure novel.
-The main character is eleven year old Alpha Lux, the first Wreckling, who lives at the lighthouse on the rugged North East coast with the mermaids and agoraphobic Cap’n with a kitten in his beard.
+The main character in my voice-led middle grade adventure novel is eleven year old Alpha Lux, the first Wreckling, who lives at the lighthouse on the rugged North East coast with the mermaids and Cap’n with a kitten in his beard.
 Alpha wants to know why her mam abandoned her.
 When a mysterious stranger threatens to destroy the secret world she loves, she realises she doesn’t need to know the answer in order to belong; that friendship and the families we make for ourselves are the most important things to fight for.
 Alpha is disabled, as are all the characters who live at the lighthouse, but this book is not ‘about’ disability, nor is it ‘inspiration porn’.
 It’s a cracking and glorious middle grade literary adventure story with a spiky strong female at its heart.
 It’s missing from book shelves.

-I am represented by Molly Ker Hawn at The Bent Agency and this novel won me a coveted place on Penguin Random House’s Write Now programme.
-I am currently working with Puffin Editor, Emma Jones.
+I am represented by Molly Ker Hawn at the Bent Agency and this novel won me a coveted place on Penguin Random House’s Write Now programme.

 Disconsortia – Writer-in-Residence, Workshop Facilitator & Performer